alan-hamm/DataPulse-dev/README.md

 ### Parallel Loadout: Batch Processing Specs

    Configuring `futures_batches`, `base_batch_size`, and `max_batch_size` is critical to balancing resource utilization and achieving efficient processing times, especially on high-performance systems.
 The script `batch_estimation.py` is provided for adaptive batch size estimation based on document complexity, memory, and CPU limits.
-This script is recommended for anyone running SpectraSync on datasets with varying document sizes or on systems with constrained resources.
+This script is recommended for anyone running DataPulse on datasets with varying document sizes or on systems with constrained resources.

    ### Guidlines for Setting Key Batch Size Parameter